Buckets & objects

 Are Buckets moveable?

 Yes, it is possible to move Buckets from one project to another project.
-Note that you will have to do this via Cloud Console.
+You will have to do this via Cloud Console.
 You cannot use the S3 API to change the project.
 In order to move a Bucket, you need the following permissions:

 • Source project: Owner